mc130c-att-com/ewebrtc-sdk/node-sample/README.md

 ### Delete User

-Deletes an existing user from the sample application.
+Deletes an existing user from the sample app:

 ```
 DELETE /users/:id